natvernier/adoption-operating-system/README.md

 - What signal shows that adoption is actually happening?
 - Which risks need escalation?
 - What can be standardized, scaled or stopped?
+- Which adoption signals should trigger action?
+- Where does governance need to be embedded into daily work?
+- What should remain local, and what can become a repeatable pattern?

 ## Current status